JediJeremy/libuavesp/README.md

   uav_node.add( new SerialTransport(new HardwareSerialPort(Serial), true, nullptr) );
 ```

-Note the owner flag set to 'true' which means the port will be auto-destroyed with the transport.
+Note the owner flag set to 'true' which means the wrapper port will be auto-destroyed with the transport.

+You can even recieve "out of band" data - anything that doesn't look like protocol data, such as humans typing on terminals -
+if you provide an 'oob handler', which we have not done here.

-One of the simplest serial interfaces is the loopback interface, mostly used for debugging.
+One of the simplest serial interfaces is the loopback interface, used mostly for debugging.
 ```C++
   // add a loopback serial transport for testing uav_node.add( new SerialTransport( new LoopbackSerialPort(), true, nullptr) );
 ```

-The SerialTransport is a higher protocol level object and it is the SerialPort object which is upgraded
+The SerialTransport is a high level protocol object, it is the SerialPort object which is extended
-to create new kinds of serial transport.
-It can even be wrapped in another SerialPort API object for
+to create new kinds of serial connections or transcoders.
-translation/recoding.
-The debug port class does this to translate raw binary data into pretty hex-dump format.

 eg. To hex-dump frames on serial port 0, use this instead:
 ```C++